 Havachon Breed Information

 The Havachons are sweet-natured, sassy, playful, and fun dogs known for their spontaneous bursts of bouncy joy and unconditional love.
-These pups love to cuddle, entertain, and make friends, and they are very fond of canine sports, games, and chew toys.
+These pups love to cuddle, entertain, and make friends.
+They are very fond of canine sports, games, and chew toys.
 With a Havachon around, boredom is not on the table.
 These fun pups exude a positive energy that brings on a desire for adventure.
 Socializing in dog parks, long walks, games of fetch, flyball, trips to the beach, and short hikes are what they crave and ask of their pet parents.
 The charming Havachons are a designer breed, a cross between a Havanese and a Bichon Frise.

 - Hypoallergenic with a minimal shedding coat, the Havachon is a wonderful companion pet for allergy sufferers